In year 8 students have 25 lessons a week, these are allotted as follows:

 Physical education

 In year 8, students follow a similar curriculum to that in year 7.
-The curriculum progresses and students are exposed to learning new skills that are more advanced as well as re-capping skills from year 7.
+The curriculum progresses and students are exposed to learning new skills that are more advanced.
 In addition, students start to implement strategy in to performance and work as part of a team to implement tactics.

 Science